-Code change proposals submitted to Chapters 1 and 3 through 10, Appendices E, F, H, J, K, L, M, O, R, S, T, U and Definitions designated [RB] of the International Residential Code are heard by the IRC-Building Committee during the Group B (2016) cycle code development hearing.
-Proposed changes to all other chapters are heard by the IRC Plumbing and Mechanical Committee during the Group A (2015) code development cycle.
+Code change proposals submitted to Chapters 1 and 3 through 10, Appendices E, F, H, J, K, L, M, O, Q, R, S, T and Definitions designated [RB] of the International Residential Code are heard by the IRC-Building Committee during the Group B (2019) cycle code development hearing.
+Code change proposals submitted to Chapter 11 are heard by the International Energy Conservation Code Development Committee during the Group B (2019) cycle code development hearing.
+Proposed changes to all other chapters are heard by the IRC Plumbing and Mechanical Committee during the Group A (2018) code development cycle.

 It is very important that anyone submitting code change proposals understand which code development committee is responsible for the section of the code that is the subject of the code change proposal.
-For further information on the code development committee responsibilities, please visit the ICC web site at www.iccsafe.org/scoping.
+For further information on the code development committee responsibilities, please visit the ICC website at www.iccsafe.org/scoping.